-My job every morning was to row out to the middle of the pond, pull up the cages full of fish that were floating in the pond, take each fish out of the cage and then weigh and measure it to see how well it was growing.
+My job every morning was to row a small boat out to the middle of the pond, pull up the cages full of fish, take each fish out of its cage and then weigh and measure it to see how well it was growing.

-On one memorable day, as I completed the measurements and reared back to toss the cage into the pond, my work badge caught on the wet, slimy rope that attached the cage to a float.
-The badge soared in a perfect arc up in the air and splashed down into the murky water, never to be seen again.
+One memorable day, as I completed the measurements and reared back to toss the cage into the pond, my work badge caught on a wet, slimy rope attached to a float.
+The badge soared in a perfect arc up into the air and splashed down into the murky water, never to be seen again.

 Writing about STEM

 Seven years later, I made an abrupt leap from engineering to editing a technical magazine.
-Almost overnight, I went from preparing project management charts for large government programs to writing and copyediting articles on lasers and fiber optics – still another type of STEM career.
+Almost overnight, I went from preparing project management charts to writing and copyediting articles on lasers and fiber optics – still another type of STEM career.